peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `int hashCode()`<br>
  Calculates the hash code of this object.
 * `boolean HasTag(BigInteger bigTagValue)`<br>
- Deprecated.
-Use the EInteger version of this method.
- Use the EInteger version of this method.
-* `boolean HasTag(com.upokecenter.numbers.EInteger bigTagValue)`<br>
  Returns whether this object has a tag of the given number.
 * `boolean HasTag(int tagValue)`<br>
  Returns whether this object has a tag of the given number.